SeanezLab/CM_workflow/README.md

 ---

 #### Analog Configuration
-When using analog sources with QTM, the following steps apply.
+When using analog sources with QTM, the following steps apply:
 1. After clicking the gear icon to display settings, click `Input Devices` from the left-hand navigation pane
 2. Click the checkbox next to `USB-1608G (Serial: 01D99551)` (under the `Enabled`) column
-3. In the left-hand navigation pane, select `Input Devices > Analog Board`
+3. In the left-hand navigation pane, select `Input Devices > Analog Boards > USB-1608G (Serial: 01D99551)`
-4. Click `Simultaneous start` in the `Sample Rate` section
+4. Click the `Simultaneous start` radio button in the `Sample rate` section
-5. Change samples per second to same favorable value
+5. Change `Sample rate`/`samples per second` to some favorable value
     - What should this value be?

 ![Enable analog sources](assets/qtm_enable_analog.gif)